xapian/xapian-docsprint/concepts/indexing/terms.rst

 Terms
 =====

-`Terms` are the basis of more searches in Xapian.
+`Terms` are the basis of most searches in Xapian.
 At its simplest, a search is a process of comparing the terms specified in a query against the terms in each document, and returning a list of the documents which match the best.